The Italian Maraschino Cherry was an elegant garnish

 Maraschino cherry and brings it back to its roots.

 We believe maraschino cherries should be restored to a place of honor.
-They should, once again, be made with recognizable fruit and flavored by their namesake liqueur.
+They should, once again, be made with recognizable fruit and flavored by liqueur.

 Made and produced in Washington – the nation’s top cherry producer – we use local cherries that are harvested, prepared, and preserved by hand.
 Other ingredients are carefully selected and balanced to produce a sophisticated garnish worthy of its heritage.